The academic curriculum is organized around the ideals of a liberal education.

 The subjects we teach are broadly pre-vocational, and throughout a boy's life at Grammar, we insist that he pursue a range of academic studies.
 This is most important in the final two years, where we do not allow boys simply to take English, Mathematics and Science for their Higher School Certificate, but insist on a basic breadth requirement which means that at least two humanities subjects must be taken.

 The list below provides a general guide to the curriculum, although it should be noted that certain combinations of subjects may not be available every year because of staffing and timetable constraints.
 The School also reserves the right to withdraw a subject from its programme.
-General questions about details of subject choices are dealt with by the Director of Studies.
+General questions about details of subject choices are dealt with by the Deputy Headmaster (Academic).

 All boys take English, Mathematics, Science, Latin, French, History, Geography, Art, Applied Arts, Music and Personal Development, Health and Physical Education.

-All boys take English, Mathematics, Science, Mandatory History and Geography, Art, Applied Arts, Music and Personal Development, Health and Physical Education, and two electives.
-One elective is chosen from Latin, German, History or Geography and the other from Classical Greek, French, Italian, Chinese, History or Geography.
+All boys take English, Mathematics, Science, Mandatory History, Mandatory Geography, Art, Applied Arts, Music and Personal Development, Health and Physical Education, and two electives.
+One elective is chosen from French, Italian, Latin, History or Geography and the other from French, German, Chinese, Latin, Classical Greek, History or Geography.

-All boys take English, Mathematics, Science, Australian Studies and Personal Development, Health and Physical Education.
+All boys take English, Mathematics, Science, Mandatory History, Mandatory Geography and Personal Development, Health and Physical Education.
 Form II electives are normally continued.
-A third elective is chosen from Accelerated Classical Greek/Italian/German, Sanskrit, History, Geography, Art, Applied Arts or Music.
+A third elective is chosen from Accelerated Classical Greek/Italian/German, Sanskrit, History, Geography, Drama, Art, Applied Arts or Music.

-All boys take English, Mathematics, Science, Australian Studies and Personal Development, Health and Physical Education, and continue with their three electives from Form III.
+All boys take English, Mathematics, Science, Mandatory History, Mandatory Geography and Personal Development, Health and Physical Education, and continue with their three electives from Form III.

-In line with the School's requirements for breadth of study, all boys must study six subjects in Form V. In Form VI boys must study a minimum of four subjects, including at least two humanity subjects.
-We normally require a boy to study 12 units in Form VI.
+In line with the School's requirements for breadth of study, all boys must study six subjects in Form V. In Form VI, boys must study a minimum of four subjects, including at least two humanities subjects and at least one Mathematics or Science subject, totalling a minimum of twelve units.
+A maximum of four units of Science courses may be taken.
 English is taken by all boys.
-In addition to English, HSC Courses are offered in Mathematics, Chemistry, Physics, Biology, Earth and Environmental Science, Latin, Classical Greek, French, German, Italian, Chinese, Japanese, Ancient History, Modern History, Geography, Economics, Visual Arts, Design & Technology, Music, Personal Development, Health and Physical Education, and Studies of Religion (1 unit course only).
-1 unit extension courses are available in English, Mathematics, Latin, Classical Greek, History, French, German, Italian, Chinese and Music.
+In addition to English, HSC courses are offered in Mathematics, Biology, Chemistry, Earth and Environmental Science, Physics, Classical Greek, Latin, French, German, Italian, Chinese, Japanese, Ancient History, Modern History, Geography, Economics, Design & Technology, Drama, Music, Visual Arts, Personal Development, Health and Physical Education, and Studies of Religion (1 unit course only).
+One unit extension courses are available in English, Mathematics, Classical Greek, Latin, Chinese, French, German, Italian, History, and Music.
 A second extension course is available in English and Mathematics making it possible to study four units of both of these subjects.

 As well as offering pastoral care, the House/Tutorial system also plays an important role in broadening the boys’ intellectual and cultural horizons.

-Every ten days or so a period-long tutorial takes place when each Tutor will devise activities which promote discussion amongst his or her boys on matters of local or global significance, ethical or moral concern, or general cultural interest.
-The business of the tutorial is to complement the syllabus and is considered an important part of a Grammar boy’s overall education.
-Guest speakers, presentations by boys, excursions to museums, art galleries and the like feature regularly within the tutorial programme.
+Every ten days or so a Tutorial period takes place when each Tutor will devise activities which promote discussion amongst his or her boys on matters of local or global significance, ethical or moral concern, or general cultural interest.
+The business of the Tutorial period is to complement the syllabus and it is considered an important part of a Grammar boy’s overall education.
+Guest speakers, presentations by boys, excursions to museums, art galleries and the like feature regularly within the Tutorial programme.